Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-As for \textsc{Continuous-G-Min-Disc-Code} (Section \ref{cont}), we reduce \textsc{Discrete-G-Min-Disc-Code} to a special version of \textsc{Hitting Set}, where a set $\cal O$ of unit height rectangles and a set $Q$ of points are given.
-The set $Q$ contains the centers of the squares in $S$, and the objective is to find a minimum cardinality subset of $Q$ that hits all the objects in $\cal O$.
-Thus, using an $\alpha$-factor approximation algorithm for the discrete version of this hitting set problem, we obtain a $4\alpha$-factor approximation algorithm for the \textsc{Discrete-G-Min-Disc-Code}.
+In this section, we modify the algorithm of Section~\ref{appxAlgo} for \textsc{Continuous-G-Min-Disc-Code} to solve \textsc{Discrete-G-Min-Disc-Code}.
+Recall that here, in addition to the set of points $P$ (in $\mathbb{R}^2$), the set $S$ of axis-parallel unit squares is also given in the input.
+As in Section~\ref{appxAlgo}, \textsc{Discrete-G-Min-Disc-Code} reduces to the \emph{discrete} version of the \textsc{Min-UHR-Hit-Set} problem, whose objective is to hit a set $\cal O$ of unit width/height rectangles by choosing a minimum cardinality subset of a given set of points $Q$.
+Unlike the continuous version (Lemma~\ref{hit-by-horizontal-line}), the discrete version of the hitting set problem for a set of unit-height rectangles intersected by a horizontal line cannot be solved in polynomial time, since the points to be used for hitting the rectangles are already specified (cannot be chosen suitably).
+However, if we can design an LP-based $\alpha$-factor approximation algorithm for the discrete version of \textsc{Min-UHR-Hit-Set} when the unit-height rectangles are intersected by a single horizontal line, then we can use it to get a $16\alpha$-factor approximation algorithm for the discrete version of \textsc{Discrete-G-Min-Disc-Code} problem (see Equations~\eqref{eq3} and~\eqref{xyz}).
+(By \emph{LP-based} we mean that we must be able to compute a solution that is at most $\alpha$ times the optimal solution size of the LP for \textsc{Discrete-Min-UHR-Hit-Set} when all rectangles are intersected by a horizontal line.)

-In this section, we adapt the algorithm of Section~\ref{cont} for \textsc{Continuous-G-Min-Disc-Code} to solve \textsc{Discrete-G-Min-Disc-Code}.
-Recall that here, in addition to the set of points $P$ (in $\mathbb{R}^2$), the set of axis-parallel unit squares objects $S$ are also given in the input.
-As in Section~\ref{cont}, \textsc{Discrete-G-Min-Disc-Code} also reduces to the discrete version of the U-HIT problem, whose objective is to hit a set $\cal O$ of unit height rectangles by choosing a minimum cardinality subset of a given set of points $Q$, where $Q$ is the set of centers of the squares in $S$.
-Thus, if we have an $\alpha$-factor approximation algorithm for the discrete version of the U-HIT problem, we can use it to get a $4\alpha$-factor approximation algorithm for \textsc{Discrete-G-Min-Disc-Code}.
+We will describe an LP-based $4$-factor approximation algorithm for the \textsc{Discrete-Min-UHR-Hit-Set} problem where the rectangles are hit by a horizontal line (see Lemma~\ref{UHTrestricted} stated at the end of the section).
+Thus, this will imply the following.

-\cite{Roy-mustafa} proposed a PTAS for this version of U-HIT problem that runs in $O(mn^{\frac{1}{\epsilon^2}})$ time, where $n$ and $m$ are the number of points and the number of unit-height rectangles (which are basically the 2-admissible objects).
-We modify the approximation algorithm for the continuous version of the U-HIT problem, proposed in Section~\ref{cont}, to get a constant factor approximation algorithm for the discrete version of the U-HIT problem.
+\begin{theorem} There exists a polynomial-time algorithm for the \textsc{Discrete-G-Min-Disc-Code} problem for axis-parallel unit squares which produces a solution of size at most $64 \cdot OPT+1$, where $OPT$ is the size of an optimal solution. \end{theorem}